Uncle Bronty and the 18-Wheeler:

 This was a comparatively late-breaking tradition, dating only from the point at which all three of my cousins had married or left their parents’ home, and Val and her husband had started a family.
 I suspect that Dad (and Ida) and I were originally included mainly out of either habit or sympathy.

-Nowadays the rite seems to be in the process of being handed over to Val’s kids to uphold.
-Although our generation and Aunt Pisces’s stepsister all still get together at some point close to Whatsmas, and have dinner and exchange news, although not gifts.
+Nowadays the rite seems to be limited to me, my two surviving cousins, plus spouses, and Aunt Pisces’s stepsister all getting together at some point close to Whatsmas, to have lunch (usually at Marie Callendar's) and exchange news, although not gifts.

 But that’s beside the point.
 At the time of which I speak, these gatherings included a reasonably full complement of the older generation, and had more often than not taken place at my cousin Val’s.